 A Vigorous Defense For Federal Identity Theft Charges

-Ann Fitz counsels and defends people accused of committing federal identity theft in West Palm Beach, Fort Lauderdale and Miami.
+Federal criminal lawyer Ann Fitz defends people accused of committing federal identity theft in West Palm Beach.
 She works with private investigators, computer experts, handwriting experts and other professionals when building her clients’ defense for identity theft charges.
-If you are under investigation or have already been arrested on charges of identity theft, contact the Law Office of Ann Fitz today by calling 561-932-1690.
+If you are under federal investigation or have already been arrested on charges including identity theft, contact Ann Fitz today by calling 561-932-1690.

 Facing Allegations Of Identity Theft